-The Partnership is a Texas limited partnership and is not a taxpaying entity for federal income tax purposes.
+As of December 31, 2017, the Company was a Texas limited Company and was not a taxpaying entity for federal income tax purposes.
 As a result, no federal income tax expense has been recorded.
-The Partnership's annual tax income or loss is allocated to individual partners for reporting on their own individual federal tax returns.
-The Partnership is subject to certain state and local taxes.
+The Company's annual taxable income or loss is allocated to individual partners for reporting on their own individual federal tax returns.
+The Company is subject to certain state and local taxes.

-The Partnership applies ASC 740-10, Income Taxes, in establishing standards for accounting for uncertain tax positions.
-The Partnership evaluates uncertain tax positions with the presumption of audit detection and applies a "more likely than not" standard to evaluate the recognition of tax benefits or provisions.
-ASC 740-10, Income Taxes, applies a two-step process to determine the amount of tax benefits or provisions to record in the consolidated financial statements.
-The Partnership first determines whether any amount may be recognized and then determines how much of a tax benefit or provision should be recognized.
-As of December 31, 2016, the Partnership had no uncertain tax positions.
+The Company applies ASC 740-10, Income Taxes, in establishing standards for accounting for uncertain tax positions.
+The Company evaluates uncertain tax positions with the presumption of audit detection and applies a "more likely than not" standard to evaluate the recognition of tax benefits or provisions.
+ASC 740-10, Income Taxes, applies a two-step process to determine the amount of tax benefits or provisions to record in the financial statements.
+The Company first determines whether any amount may be recognized and then determines how much of a tax benefit or provision should be recognized.
+As of December 31, 2017 and 2016, the Company had no uncertain tax positions.
+When necessary, the Company would include interest and penalties assessed by taxing authorities in "Interest expense" on its statement of operations.
+The Company did not record any interests or penalties related to income tax for the years ended December 31, 2017 and 2016.
+With few exceptions, the Company was not subject to State income tax examinations by tax authorities for the years before 2014.